 Conclusion

-Lower back pain can significantly impact your life, but with the help of a physiotherapist, you can effectively manage and reduce your pain.
+Role of Physiotherapy in Long-Term Lower Back Pain Relief is to significantly improve your life.
+With the help of a physiotherapist, you can effectively manage and reduce your pain.
 If you experience persistent, severe, or radiating pain, or if your daily activities are affected, do not hesitate to contact a physiotherapist.
 Early intervention can prevent the condition from worsening and promote a quicker recovery, helping you return to your normal activities pain-free.